ITler/atom-md-beautifier/README.md

 ## Caveats
 * tool collection sparely tested - it does what I need it for
 * documentation of features not complete
-* Running beautifier multiple times leads to creation of multiple `<div>` layers.
-This is ugly, but seem to have no consequences for HTML presentation.

 ## Credits
 Style definitions are taken from https://gist.github.com/evertton/4133083.